-34 On 16 December 2005, the Finance Committee approved a commitment of \$1,387,500,000 to provide a subordinated loan to The Ocean Park Corporation for a period of 25 years at a fixed interest rate of 5% per annum, and a guarantee for a \$1,387,500,000 commercial loan and interest arising therefrom for the Corporation to proceed with the Redevelopment Plans of the Ocean Park.
-The loan has been fully drawn by 2007-08 but no repayment is expected in 2013-14 and 2014-15.
+31 On 16 December 2005, the Finance Committee approved a commitment of \$1,387,500,000 to provide a subordinated loan to the Ocean Park Corporation for a period of 25 years at a fixed interest rate of 5% per annum, and a guarantee for a \$1,387,500,000 commercial loan and interest arising therefrom for the Corporation to proceed with the Redevelopment Plans of the Ocean Park.
+The loan has been fully drawn by 2007-08 but no repayment is expected in 2015-16 and 2016-17.
+The Corporation has obtained an offer for a commercial loan to refinance all its outstanding commercial loans for the Redevelopment Plans.
+As such, the Government is expected to be relieved of its obligations as the guarantor for the Corporation's commercial loan by end-March 2016.